So you're planning a trip to Israel!

 Or, you may prefer to visit most of the country in short, single-day organized tours from either Tel Aviv or Jerusalem.
 Learn more about the best destinations for one day tours in Israel.

 The Israel group excursions we recommend are conducted by Bein Harim, which we believe is best Israel Tour operator.
-They provide great service and fascinating tours that tourists love and rate highly on Tripadvisor.
+They provide great service and fascinating tours that tourists love.

 The tours are conducted by expert (and friendly!) local guides and include lodging and transportation.